com-480-data-visualization/com-480-team-kraska/README.md

 > - Style the website with basic HTML/CSS.

-> - Stretch goals:

-> --Enable interactive brushing on charts to filter other views.

-> --Support multiple selections with distinguishable color palettes to compare time ranges.
+> - Stretch goals: Enable interactive brushing on charts to filter other views, Support multiple selections with distinguishable color palettes to compare time ranges.

 **4. Prototype**
 We have a working prototype hosted at: https://com-480-data-visualization.github.io/com-480-team-kraska/.

 **Development Instructions:**

-Run npm start to debug locally.
+> - Run npm start to debug locally.

-Use npm deploy to publish changes.
+> - Use npm deploy to publish changes.

-To update the .geojson used for map generation, check the end of processing/flight_data_exploration.ipynb.
+> - To update the .geojson used for map generation, check the end of processing/flight_data_exploration.ipynb.

-Map logic is located in website/src/MapView.js.
+> - Map logic is located in website/src/MapView.js.